swasun/VQ-VAE-Speech/README.md

 # Overview

-PyTorch implementation of VQ-VAE + WaveNet by [Chorowski et al., 2019] and VQ-VAE on speech signals by [van den Oord et al., 2017].
+PyTorch implementation of VQ-VAE + WaveNet by [Chorowski et al., 2019] and VQ-VAE on speech signals by [van den Oord et al., 2017] (warning: for now instead of a Wavenet it's a deconvolutional NN).

 The WaveNet [van den Oord et al., 2016] implementation is from [r9y9/wavenet_vocoder].
 The VQ [van den Oord et al., 2016] implementation is inspired from [zalandoresearch/pytorch-vq-vae] and [deepmind/sonnet].